CarInsurance.com Insights

 “Drivers looking to get the cheapest insurance premiums in New Hampshire should maintain continuous coverage and avoid any lapse.
 When it comes to shopping for a new insurance company, discounts may be applied if the drivers have maintained continuous coverage, which will help lower the annual premium,” says Lauren Mckenzie, senior insurance agent, A Plus Insurance.

-Auto-Owners offers the cheapest car insurance rates in New Hampshire for a full coverage policy with an average premium of $67 per month or around $803 per year, based on CarInsurance.com’s rate analysis.
+Auto-Owners has the cheapest full coverage car insurance in New Hampshire, at an average premium of $67 per month or around $803 per year, based on CarInsurance.com data.

 Cheapest car insurance rates in New Hampshire per month